Tag: Travel

 Street vendors pursue potential customers with menus as they try to navigate their way through the crowds.

-Sometimes, they can be very persistent, and you can feel somewhat intimidated.
+Sometimes, they can be very persistent, and you can feel pretty intimidated.

-The scene is very intense yet magical and exciting.
+Although the scene is very intense, it is magical and exciting.

-I really enjoyed myself, but other people say that they felt slightly overwhelmed.
+I really enjoyed myself, but other people were saying that they felt overwhelmed.

 It is unlike anything else you may have experienced.